arikan/valtz/README.md

 ### Blockchain validators and total stake

-For a given `subnetId`, number of current validators and total at stake can be listed using `platform.getcurrentvalidators`.
+For a given `subnetID`, number of current validators and total at stake can be listed using `platform.getcurrentvalidators`.

 ### Verify validator ownership